StrawWagen/termhunter/README.md

 }
 ```

+**Notes:**
-**Note:** All callbacks receive `data` as the second parameter - this is the task's data table where you can store state between calls.
+1. All callbacks receive `data` as the second parameter - this is the task's data table where you can store state between calls.
    Like storing variables on self, but for the task only.
+2. Every class in the heirarchy has their classtask & callbacks created.
+   Say you make your npc play...
+A laughing sound in OnDamaged, all npcs based off it will laugh.
+   Even if those npcs have their own .MyClassTask, with their own OnDamaged callback playing a SCREAMING sound, they will still laugh!

 Class tasks automatically start on `ENT:Initialize()`.